VPN Review: IPVanish

 Diplomatically speaking, the desktop client's user interface is an acquired taste.
 More bluntly, the program consists of an ugly green and black text box overloaded with buttons and information.

-To jump between different functions, click on the tabs along the left edge of the window.
+To jump between different features, click on the tabs along the left edge of the window.
 Breaking with VPN providers who seem to put their interfaces on ever more restrictive diets, IPVanish has stuffed its desktop client with as many options as possible.
 The "Connect" button is not the center of attention around which everything else is organized, but rather, hidden in the upper right of the program's taskbar.

 In the increasingly 'stylish' VPN market, IPVanish looks like a throwback and we're fairly certain, will never win any design award.
 However, IPVanish does cater to those who want current information about their connections, and/or aren't particularly fond of minimalism.